 View all the reviews in one place instead of visiting each platform individually and use this information to decide if a show is worth pitching or not.

-Rephonic provides full transcripts for episodes of ABA Journal: Modern Law Library.
+Rephonic provides full transcripts for episodes of Modern Law Library.
 Search within each transcript for your keywords, whether they be topics, brands or people, and figure out if it's worth pitching as a guest or sponsor.
 You can even set-up alerts to get notified when your keywords are mentioned.

-Recent guests on ABA Journal: Modern Law Library include:
+Recent guests on Modern Law Library include:

-1. Kathryne M. Young
+5. Kathryne M. Young

-2. Robert Bacharach
+6. Robert Bacharach

-3. Judge Russell Canan
+7. Judge Russell Canan

-4. Judge Gregory Mize
+8. Judge Gregory Mize

 To view more recent guests and their details, simply upgrade your Rephonic account.
 You'll also get access to a typical guest profile to help you decide if the show is worth pitching.